StackStorm/st2contrib/README.md

-add_comment | Add a comment to the provided issue / pull request. add_status | Add a commit status for a provided ref. get_clone_stats | Retrieve clone statistics for a given repository get_traffic_stats | Retrieve traffic statistics for a given repository
+add_comment | Add a comment to the provided issue / pull request. add_status | Add a commit status for a provided ref. get_clone_stats | Retrieve clone statistics for a given repository get_issue | Retrieve information about a particular Github issue. get_traffic_stats | Retrieve traffic statistics for a given repository

 ### gpg pack